johnmanjiro13/gh-cmcm/README.md

 ### Authorization

-You must set personal access token of github to `GITHUB_TOKEN` environment variable.
+You must set your personal access token of github to `GITHUB_TOKEN` environment variable.

-If you use github enterprise, you must set api base url to `GITHUB_BASE_URL` environment variable.
+If you use github enterprise, you must set your api base url to `GITHUB_BASE_URL` environment variable.

 ### Create a comment
 ```